ani2fun/system-design-guide/01-foundations/03-latency-throughput-percentiles.md

 - DDIA2 ch.
 2 p.
 38 (retry storms, metastable failure, overload mitigations); pp. 49–52 (describing load; two lenses on rising load).
 - DDIA2 ch.
 2 p.
 41 (latency-vs-revenue studies: Google 2006/2009, Bing 2009, Akamai, Yahoo — reliability caveats as given in the source).
 - [web: Google SRE Book, *"Service Level Objectives"*] — the term *SLI* only; all SLO/SLA substance from DDIA2.
+- [web: J.D.C.
+Little — A Proof for the Queuing Formula L = λW, Operations Research, 1961] — Little's Law statement and the concurrency worked example.
+- [web: Colin Scott — Latency Numbers Every Programmer Should Know] — same-region/cross-region round trip and in-memory cache-read reference figures.
+The DB-read and message-queue rows in "Numbers that matter" are not from this or any other cited source — marked `Rule of thumb, not from source` per house style rather than left as an unsupported "Reference figure."
+- [web: Gil Tene — How NOT to Measure Latency, InfoQ] — the coordinated-omission mechanism.
+- [web: Eli Bendersky — Concurrent Servers, Part 2: Threads] — CPU-bound vs. I/O-bound concurrency scope note.